eunomatix/browsermon/docs/readmetsnew.rst

-Download the BrowserMon troubleshooter from the website, which will collect all logs and relevant information and save it into a file named ``browsermon_archive.zip``, which you can then transfer to the team that will help you fix the issue.
+Download the BrowserMon troubleshooter from the website, which will collect all logs and relevant information and save it into a file named ``browsermon_archive.zip``, which you can then transfer to the team via email support@browsermon.ai that will help you fix the issue.

 Privacy Disclaimer
 ~~~~~~~~~~~~~~~~~~